 As more women become visible in the work to legalize cannabis, there’s no doubt that some of the stigma associated with the substance—which is still classified by the U.S. Drug Enforcement Administration as a Schedule I drug—will fade.

 Those old stereotypes around marijuana use will dissipate with time, Kacz said.
 “It’s all about overturning all of these lies that we’ve been fed our entire lives.
 We’re not stoners.
 We believe this is medicine.”

 Title, the Massachusetts commissioner, discussed the importance of women participating in the cannabis industry in 2015 with Newsweek, saying: “The mom in her 40s is the one with the power to push marijuana into the mainstream once and for all.”

 That statement holds up today.
-Cassidy, the Illinois state representative, says the support she and her bill co-authors earned had a lot to do with the fact that they are all parents.
+Cassidy, the Illinois state representative, said the support she and her bill to legalize cannabis co-authors earned had a lot to do with the fact that they are all parents.

 “This [law] is about getting people’s lives back in order and responsibly building an inclusive industry and making the product that we know is out there already safer,” she said.
 But “all four of us being moms and talking about our kids and talking about being motivated by a desire to limit youth access created some credibility that wouldn’t have been there without that factor.”